wllfaria/writings/implementing-syntax-highlighting.md

 }
 ```

-Cool, most of our work is now done, we are on the verge of having a basic syntax highlighting implementation working, we just need to do a few adjustments to the things we already have in order to query for a capture and get its color in case it matches any, lets start modifying our `Viewport`'s `set_cell` function to also take in a `Color`.
+Cool, most of our work is now done, we are on the verge of having a basic syntax highlighting implementation working, we just need to make a few adjustments to the things we already have to query for capture and get its color in case it matches any, let's start modifying our `Viewport`'s `set_cell` function to also take in a `Color`.

 ```diff-rust
 -    pub fn set_cell(&mut self, col: usize, row: usize, symbol: char) {